 Learn Your Industry Inside and Out

 When starting any business venture, it’s important that you know everything about the industry you’re in.
 Learning about your industry inside and out will only give you more knowledge of potential challenges that may come your way and how to deal with them.
+And also help you assess if you can bootstrap your business or need some kind of business funding.
 Luckily you can gain knowledge from many different outlets.
 Emily Weiss, founder and CEO, of makeup company, Glossier, relies on Instagram and her team to keep her up to date on the latest beauty industry news.
 Along with this knowledge, you’ll learn of competitors in your industry, what they’ve done right and what strengths and weaknesses your own company may have.
 Learning about your industry can only help to prepare you and give insights to your own business venture.

 Set Both Short-Term and Long-Term Goals

 Every entrepreneur has goals and aspirations for when they start their business.
 Whether you’ve been running your business for a couple of years or are just about to launch, it’s imperative that you have both short and long-term goals for your business venture.
 Your short and long-term goals can be as simple or as complex as you’d like.
 You may even find that your goals will change as your business grows further along.
 Liora Dudar, co-founder of oVertone haircare believes that when it comes to setting your goals, “Don’t be afraid to be money-motivated when building your business.
 It’s okay to put a pin in your altruism (unless it’s an integral part of your business model) and focus on growing your brand and your company”, which has helped to successfully make oVertone’s hair color products a disruptor in the hair industry.